 All Präventa products are developed in collaboration with medical professionals and

 Developed by health specialists.
-The proven recipes with high-quality micronutrients are manufactured in Austria under strict controls.
+The proven formulas with high-quality micronutrients are manufactured in Austria under strict controls.

-Our product series are tailored and developed to meet your needs for specific life phases.
+Our product lines are tailored and developed to meet your needs during specific phases of life.
 Präventa products

 optimize and improve the personal nutrient balance so that the body receives the micronutrients it individually needs.